uq1/JediKnightGalaxies/README.md

 Forum: http://www.jkgalaxies.com/forum/

-Please use discrection when making issue requests on github.
+Please use discretion when making issue requests on GitHub.
 The forum is a better place for larger discussions on changes that aren't actually bugs.

 ## Installation of Game ##